Challenging and Changing Perceptions Through Travel

 Combine these two and you will see, hear or read plenty of comments from protesters who are rallying against the government, but almost no comments from those organising pro-government rallies elsewhere in the same city.
 I have lost count to the number of times I’ve seen this pattern occurring – especially in portrayals of non-western countries.

-This portrayal of a ‘hostile country’ is effectively demonising the leadership of that country and in turn, demonising it’s people.
+This portrayal of a ‘hostile country’ is effectively demonising the leadership of that country and in turn, demonising its people.
 I remember once visiting a certain Middle East country that is accused of supporting terrorism, and on more than one occasion, people would approach me to say ‘Please tell the world we are not terrorists.’
-In another Middle East country subjected to negative criticism in western media a young man walked up to me and questioned in a quiet voice ‘Why does the world hate us so much?’
+In another Middle East country subjected to negative criticism in western media, a young man walked up to me and questioned in a quiet voice ‘Why does the world hate us so much?’
 These messages were not orchestrated by some government official watching my every move, these were genuine concerns from citizens of these countries.

 When watching the media, think critically, and use independent thinking to decide why you are seeing, hearing or reading something that is being reported – is there an agenda behind this coverage?
 If there is a pattern of reporting that is being used to denounce the government of a supposedly ‘hostile country’, and if so, why is this occurring?
-The reality may be far different to the perception you are given.Read more: The Benefits of Slow Travel
+The reality may be far different from the perception you are given.Read more: The Benefits of Slow Travel

 Watch a news report of sub-Saharan Africa – and you can almost always guess what will be shown; if it isn’t wildlife, then it must be political instability, armed conflict or poverty.

 Below is a photo of a shopping mall in Nairobi, a city where I have been based for more than 3 years.
 When have you ever seen something like this shown in international media?
 When have you ever seen the high rise buildings or skyscrapers that dominate the skyline of Nairobi?
 Where are the stories about the entrepreneurs of Kenya?
-Where are the stories about of the world-leading mobile/cell phone payment system called Mpesa that was developed in Kenya and implemented more than a decade ago?
-You are unlikely to see any of these, but instead you will see stories of poverty, conflict, crime and more poverty.
+Where are the stories about the world-leading mobile/cell phone payment system called Mpesa that was developed in Kenya and implemented more than a decade ago?
+You are unlikely to see any of these, but instead, you will see stories of poverty, conflict, crime and more poverty.
 Nairobi is just an example, similar questions can be asked of many more cities in Africa or Central Asia to name just two areas.

-Let’s take this further – watch a report from an international news outlet of a sub-Saharan African city – and the reporter will almost always stand on a dirt street with ramshackled buildings behind them.
-Now let’s take the example of a local news station in sub-Saharan Africa reporting on its own city – and the reporter will usually stand in front of a modern government building, a bitumen road, or something similar.
+Let’s take this further – watch a report from an international news outlet of a sub-Saharan African city – and the reporter will almost always stand on a dirt street with ramshackle buildings behind them.
+Now let’s take the example of a local news station in sub-Saharan Africa reporting on its city – and the reporter will usually stand in front of a modern government building, a bitumen road, or something similar.
 They too will sometimes stand on a dirt road but only if the report directly relates to the scene.
-The difference with international media is that will almost always stand in front of scene that creates a poor impression regardless of the story.
+The difference with international media is that will almost always stand in front of a scene that creates a poor impression regardless of the story.

-This perception is perpetuated by the rise of voluntourism (or volunteer tourism), and is detailed further on another page on this site.
+This perception is perpetuated by the rise of voluntourism (or volunteer tourism) and is detailed further on another page on this site.
 Look through the voluntourism options that a company offers – how many of these occur in non-white countries – it is most likely to be all.
 People who participate in voluntourism are almost always a white person coming to a non-white country to provide their ‘help’ that is supposedly needed.
 This practice is actually resented by many in these countries for it further perpetuates the idea that people of colour need to be helped by white people.
 How many people of colour do you see heading to non-white countries to help out on some volunteer project?
 Even if you can find them, it is a disproportionately small minority when compared to the usual demographic of travellers.Read more: Beware of Voluntourism

 There is a habit of people to judge other countries by the values they hold.
 However, values differ across cultures and to impose our value system onto different countries leads to a lot of misunderstanding.